israelmarmar/food-challenge/README.md

 Have Docker and Docker compose installed on your machine.
 To run, run the command: docker-compose up -d.
-Ther, enter the container and run: npm run migrate && npm run migrate:seed && npm run start
+Then, enter the container and run: npm run migrate && npm run migrate:seed && npm run start

 ## Mobile